riscv-steel/riscv-steel/docs/source/gettingstarted.md

   rvsteel_mcu #(

-    // Change to the frequency (in Hertz) of your FPGA board clock source .CLOCK_FREQUENCY          (50000000                   ),
+    // Change to the frequency (in Hertz) of your FPGA board's clock .CLOCK_FREQUENCY          (50000000                   ),
     // Change to the absolute path to the .hex file generated in the previous step .MEMORY_INIT_FILE         ("/path/to/hello_world.hex" ),